mrkkrp/markkarpov.com/post/watercolor-equipment.md

 * Spring—how well the belly of the brush controls itself on the paper.
 Not every quality brush has snap, but they all should have spring.

-Unless you are doing botanical watercolors, if you want painterly, fresh look, you want to use a fairly big brush, probably the biggest brush you can control.
+Unless you are doing botanical watercolors, if you want a painterly, fresh look, you want to use a fairly big brush, probably the biggest brush you can control.
 There is no universal scale for brush sizes.
 Within a single lineup by the same manufacturer a bigger number will correspond to a larger brush.